jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 “I’d get so lonely,” he says.
 He flicks another pebble with precision at the stick.
 “I like having people around, to do things.
 It doesn’t have to be much.
 Just to talk to, at least.
 Don’t you like someone to talk to, Lan Zhan?”

-*No,* is the obvious and correct answer to that—the word sticks on his tongue, unable to make himself say it before Wei Wuxian continues.
+*No,* is the obvious and correct answer to that—the word sticks on his tongue, Lan Wangji unable to make himself say it before Wei Wuxian continues.

 “It’s nice to have that, especially when you’re not used to silence all the time.
 Lotus Pier isn’t quiet, like Cloud Recesses.
 There’s always something to do.
 Swimming, or fishing.
 Picnics.
 Flying kites.
 What’s your favorite thing to do, just for fun?
 Do you like flying kites?”